Sunkanmyt/blog-preview-card/README.md

 ### What I learned

-The majot thing I learn was how to work with figma files in creating the web pages to look like the design.
-This project trained my attention to details and helped me strengthen my knowledge of pure CSS.
+The major thing I learned was how to work with Figma files in replicating the actual design.
+This project trained my attention to details and helped strengthen my knowledge of pure CSS.

 ## Author